akthammomani/akthammomani/README.md

 # Hello, Folks! <img src="https://raw.githubusercontent.com/akthammomani/akthammomani/master/wave.gif" width="1px">

-Data Scientist and Machine Learning Engineer with a bachelor’s degree in engineering and 15 + years of professional experience - **regularly**:
+I'm a Data Scientist and Machine Learning Engineer.
+My core skills lie in applying advanced machine learning, deep learning, and data mining techniques to solve complex problems in various domains.
+Whether it's analyzing large-scale data or developing predictive models, I'm passionate about leveraging cutting-edge technologies to extract valuable insights from data.

-   * Analyzing large-scale data using Python, SQL, Tableau and other BI tools to extract, manipulate and visualize data to extract insights.
-Passionate about data, specifically big data and the ability to translate insights into business recommendations.
+In addition to my technical expertise, I have a strong business acumen that enables me to translate insights into actionable recommendations.
+I thrive in collaborative environments and enjoy working with cross-functional teams to deliver impactful solutions.

-   * Applying advanced machine learning, deep learning, and data mining techniques in different domains.
+If you're looking for a skilled and experienced data scientist who can apply advanced machine learning, deep learning, and data mining techniques to help your organization succeed, please don't hesitate to connect with me.

 **𝗦ummary Of Qualifications:**
    * Manipulate large-scale and high-dimensionality data (cleaning, wrangling and exploratory data analysis), using: images, TXT, CSV,